 Launceston to Stanley

-Head to the coast and start the day with a wintery walk along West Beach in Burnie.
+Get some Bass Strait air in your lungs this morning with a brisk walk along West Beach in Burnie.
 This beach, only a block from the city, has a long and proud Surf Life Saving Club story.
-Grab a takeaway coffee and head along the boardwalk to the Makers’ Workshop.
-As the name describes, it’s full of makers and is an opportunity to see them working away at their craft.
+Grab a takeaway coffee and wander the boardwalk to the Makers’ Workshop.
+As the name describes, it’s full of makers and is an opportunity to see them working at their craft.

 Next, drop into Hellyers Road Distillery for a tour of the working floor.
 Pour and wax-seal your own bottle of whisky and tuck it under your wing.
-From whisky to walking, drive to Rocky Cape National Park.
-A seaside ramble to North Cave and the Rocky Cape Lighthouse is a treat.
+From whisky to walking, drive to Rocky Cape National Park for a seaside ramble to North Cave and see Rocky Cape Lighthouse.

-The Edge of the World tour company is worth keeping in mind.
-Their West Coast Explorer is a four-day adventure where they’ll “access the inaccessible” and delve deep into the wilds.
+Looking to venture further afield?
+The Tarkine is just nearby and Edge of the World tour company is worth keeping in mind.
+Their West Coast Explorer is a four-day adventure where they “access the inaccessible” and delve deep into the wilds.
 The company also offers tailored, shorter options.

-If you like your dinner with low food miles, head for Stanley Hotel Bistro.
-The seafood comes straight from the Stanley fishermen and the beef graze on the nearby salty paddocks of Cape Grim.
-But before you settle in for dinner, head to The Angels Share in Church Street for a Cradle Mountain whisky.
-They close at 7 pm so get in early.
-Don’t be surprised if you leave with luxurious possum gloves to stave off the winter chills.
+If you like your dinner with low food miles, head for Stanley Hotel Bistro The seafood comes straight from Stanley fishermen and the beef graze on nearby salty paddocks of Cape Grim.
+Before dinner, head to The Angels Share in Church Street for a Cradle Mountain whisky.
+They close at 7pm so get in early.

 Stanley to Cradle Mountain

-Today, take a drive from Stanley to Cradle Mountain.
-Once at Cradle, pull on your warmest jacket for a walk around Dove Lake.
-This glacial lake circuit hugs the water’s edge, with Cradle Mountain ever-present.
+Take your time on the twists and bends that leave to Cradle Mountain.
+Once there, layer up for a walk from Dove Lake.
+There’s a glacial lake circuit hugging the water’s edge, with Cradle Mountain ever-present.
 A world of moss awaits in the Ballroom Forest.
-Other shorter walks include the Enchanted Nature walk, and the Pencil Pine – Knyvet Falls walk, a brisk 20 minute return.
+If you’re feeling more energetic, take a steeper climb up to Marion’s Lookout.
+Other shorter walks include the Enchanted Nature walk, and Pencil Pine – Knyvet Falls walk, a brisk 20 minute return.

-Explore even further you adventurous one!
 Does the summit of Cradle Mountain call?
-This is only for experienced walkers, particularly in snow and wintry conditions.
-When you reach the peak you’ll understand why Gustav Weindorfer, a botanist and the pioneer of Cradle Mountain National Park, proclaimed “this must be a national park for the people for all time.”
+This is a quest for experienced walkers.
+When you reach the peak you’ll understand why Gustav Weindorfer, a botanist and the pioneer of Cradle Mountain National Park, proclaimed “this must be a national park for the people for all time”.
 He’s the reason you can wander here.
 That’s pretty special.

 Alternately, visit Waldheim Chalet where there’s stacks of history within the walls of a chalet built around 1912 through to the 1920s.
 It tells the story of Gustav and there’s shorter walks nearby.